umekow/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Using sessions allows for persistent information about the user so there is no need for the user to keep reentering information.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    Bycrpt is a library that hashes passwords so we can store hashed password in databases vs plain text.
+We can compare the hashed password that is stored on the database to the password being sent to authenticate credentials.

 - [ ] What does bcrypt do to slow down attackers?

+    It increases time by using a key derivation function.
+This slows down hackers' ability to get a user's password

 - [ ] What are the three parts of the JSON Web Token?

+    1)header 2)payload 3)signature

 ## Minimum Viable Product